bigboss200535/sig-recettes/README.md

-## Sig-reccetes
+## Sig-reccetes (Tax Payment System)
-Sig-reccetes is a lightweight web application designed to help organizations manage tax payments and maintain a structured registry of vendors.
+Sig-reccetes is a lightweight web application designed to help manage tax payments, collate revenue, issue tickets and maintain a structured registry of vendors.
 It provides an organized workflow for recording transactions, tracking payment statuses, and storing vendor information in a centralized and easy-to-use interface.

-Features
+## Features
 - Vendor Management
 Add, edit, and organize vendor profiles with key business details.